chrispy-snps/DITA-ditaot-utilities/README.md

 so that you can put `~/dita-ot` in your `$PATH` and always get the latest version.

+### Automatically Installing Plugins

-If you have DITA-OT plugins to be installed, add the following to your `~/.profile` file to specify the list of plugins to install (exact syntax is important so that the entries are linefeed-separated):
+If you have DITA-OT plugins to be installed, add the following to your `~/.profile` file to specify the list of plugins to install (exact syntax is important so that the entries are linefeed-separated-only, with no indenting):

 ```
-# DITA-OT plugins for the install_ditaot.sh script to install
+# DITA-OT plugins for the ditaot_install.sh script to install
 export DITAOT_PLUGINS_TO_INSTALL="\
 /path/to/com.my.plugin1
 /path/to/com.my.plugin2